MarlonFauser/Weather-App/README.md

 ## Acknowledgments

-* The future are in our hands.
+* The future are in our hands